 Book in and enjoy a digital detox and the benefits which go along with it even if just for a day - www.wikihow.com/Do-a-Digital-Detox

 Have access to at least one account that brings you joy – being able to open an app which makes you smile, laugh, inspire or uplifts you is an invaluable tool to have access to when promoting emotional wellbeing.
-Pinterest and YouTube are great for this.
+Pinterest and YouTube can be great for this.

-Ooohhh this is a sensitive one!
-As social creatures our very survival depends on the relationships we have with other people, whether its friends, family, colleagues, neighbours, the community or social groups we may associated with.
-If we are fortunate most of our relationships will bring us love, care, support, friendship, a sense of connection, as well as practical benefits which promote our lifestyle, health, wellbeing, and personal growth.
-There are however also relationships we may invest in, which do not serve us in positive ways and sometimes can be toxic and damaging to us mentally and physically.
-These are the relationships that need to be reconsidered if we are to free ourselves of their negative influence.
+Ooohhh...this is a sensitive one!
+As social creatures our very survival depends on the relationships we have with other people, whether friends, family, work colleagues, neighbours, the community or any social groups we may associated with.
+If we are fortunate, most of our relationships will bring us love, care, support, friendship, a sense of connection, as well as practical benefits which promote our lifestyle, health, wellbeing, and personal growth.
+There are however, also relationships we may invest in, which do not serve us in positive ways and sometimes can be toxic and damaging to us mentally, physically, emotionally and spiritually (we all know at least one energetic vampire).
+These are the relationships that need to be reconsidered, if we are to free ourselves of their negative influence.

-I personally would always advocate that where relationships can be nurtured and rifts healed, that this be the priority before considering cutting off contact, as social disconnect can often have far reaching consequences, and affect other people and relationships.
-At the same time, we are responsible for our own wellbeing and happiness and when we choose to keep harmful people in our lives, we are then essentially responsible for the impact they have on us.
+As a Life Coach, I would always advocate that where relationships can be nurtured and rifts healed, that this be the priority before considering cutting off contact, as social disconnect can often have far reaching consequences and affect other people and relationships.
+At the same time, we are all responsible for our own wellbeing and happiness.
+When we choose to maintain harmful relationship, we are essentially making a CHOICE to continue harming ourselves and are therefore responsible for the impact these negative relationships have on us.

-Being the empathic creatures we are, we will often adapt to the people around us in order to ‘fit in’- to be accepted and to avoid judgment, criticism and shame.
-But if we surround ourselves with people whose mindset is generally very negative, whose morals are questionable, whose dreams and visions are limited and stunted by fear and pessimism, people who judge, criticise and shame us for being ourselves, then it’s only a matter of time before their limited and often toxic mindset will rub off.
+Being the empathic creatures we are, we will often adapt to the people around us in order to ‘fit in’' and be accepted and ultimately avoid judgment, criticism, shame and rejection.
+But if we surround ourselves with people whose mindset is mostly negative, whose morals are questionable, whose dreams and visions are limited, who are stunted by fear and pessimism; people who judge, criticise and shame us for being ourselves...then it’s only a matter of time before their limited and often toxic mindset will rub off on us.
 And we cannot expect positive experiences to come from negative thinking.
-So, clearing out the social circle is often a difficult yet necessary step needed in order to make room for more positive experiences and relationships to flow into our lives.
+So, clearing out our social circle is often a difficult yet necessary step required for more positive experiences and relationships to flow into our lives.

 Set clear boundaries – people will always treat you the way you allow them to, so be clear on what behaviour is and is not acceptable to you; and have the courage to withdraw socially from them if they continue to violate your boundaries.